 By design, Global South “wild population” countries continue to have a one-industry economy of heavily extracted raw materials and overly exploited labor that services Global North economies and consumer desires.
 These same Global South nations consume substantially less than Americans, endure pollution created by Global North countries, are treated as dump sites for Global North waste of those disposed goods and suffer the most devastating natural disasters intensified by climate crisis.

-To “civilize” signifies the exercise of control over the body, the earth and all beings deemed lowest on the social Darwinist totem pole, to tame the wild savagery of nature and in people…such a philosophy inspiring active material practice—Western Civilization—underwrote the drive for Empire, justified genocide and displacement of indigenous populations, trans-Atlantic and chattel slavery, rationalized westward expansion to tame “savage lands,” and framed extractive capitalism as doing God’s work (making “use of the land” left “idle” by “heathens”).
+To “civilize” signifies the exercise of control over the body, the earth and all beings deemed lowest on the social Darwinist hierarchy, to tame the wild savagery of nature and in people…such a philosophy inspiring active material practice—Western Civilization—underwrote the drive for Empire, justified genocide and displacement of indigenous populations, trans-Atlantic and chattel slavery, rationalized westward expansion to tame “savage lands,” and framed extractive capitalism as doing God’s work (making “use of the land” left “idle” by “heathens”).

 Often, when the West engages in discussions or campaigns addressing the climate crisis, they are led by or center the voices of white people—Westerners still maintaining ideologies of domination that ushered in an impending ecological Armageddon.
 While “wild populations” typically lived in alignment with the rhythms of the earth and cosmos, Western civilization’s imperial expansion created a hegemonic system of extracting resources from their natural habitat and people from their communities to develop circulations of goods, people and capital—a global capitalist economy that was sustained by and reproduced through settler colonialism, chattel slavery, patriarchy and other hegemonic orders of social control.
 This is why it makes sense, to some, to sacrifice the fleshbound’s public health for a phantom/invisible economy.
 Because the economy has long mattered more than the disposable people who have been displaced, enslaved, gentrified or genocided.